kkestell/kestell.org/src/content/2_recipes/3_dinner/marlin-estofado-estilo-mazatlán.md

 3. In a large pot, heat the olive oil over medium heat.
 4. Add the minced white onion and garlic to the pot.
 Sauté until the onion becomes translucent and the garlic is fragrant, about 3-4 minutes.
 5. Add the chopped carrot, celery, and green beans to the pot.
 Stir well to combine with the onion and garlic.
 Cook for about 5-7 minutes until the vegetables begin to soften.
-6. Pour in the tomato puree, stirring to combine it with the sautéed vegetables.
+6. Pour in the tomato purée, stirring to combine it with the sautéed vegetables.
-7. Add 1 1/2 to 2 liters of water, depending on the desired consistency of the soup.
+7. Add 1 1/2 to 2 quarts of stock, depending on the desired consistency of the soup.
 Stir well.
 8. Add the bay leaves and oregano.
 Stir to incorporate the seasonings.
 9. Bring the mixture to a gentle boil.
 Reduce the heat to low and let it simmer for about 20-25 minutes, or until the vegetables are tender.
 10. Add the shredded smoked marlin to the pot.
 Stir to combine.